teegre/savcom/README.md

 I needed a quick way to create aliases on the go without having to source any script.
 So I wrote **dalias** for this purpose.
 Simply put, it creates a script containing the "aliased"
 command with its parameters (stored in `$HOME/.config/dalias/aliases`), makes it executable and
-adds a symlink to "$HOME/.local/bin" so it is immediately ready to use.
+adds a symlink to it in "$HOME/.local/bin" so it is immediately ready to use.

 ## Dependencies.